masslight/terraform-provider-oystehr/docs/resources/z3_bucket.md

 - `name` (String) The name of the Z3 bucket.

+### Optional

+- `removal_policy` (String) The removal policy for the Z3 bucket.
+Valid values are 'delete' and 'retain'.
+Defaults to 'delete'.

 ### Read-Only

 - `id` (String) The ID of the Z3 bucket.